Trump Administration Weakens Climate Plan To Help Coal Plants Stay Open

 The owners of coal-fired power plants are shutting them down because electricity generated from less carbon intensive natural gas and carbon-free renewable energy is cheaper.

 Doniger says the country should have responded to this unexpected, market-fueled development by restricting carbon emissions even more to address climate change.
-Instead, President Trump vows to help the struggling coal industry.
+Instead, Trump vows to help the struggling coal industry.
 But that campaign isn't faring well.

 The Sierra Club tracks coal plant closing announcements and says 52 coal-fired power plants have either shut down or announced they will shut down since Trump was elected.
 Even Trump's effort to save individual coal power plants has failed to reverse the trend.